 March 2013/7th Edition - Design-Basis Threat (FOUO): This report creates a profile of the type, composition, and capabilities of adversaries.
 The design of this document is such that it can be updated easily and correlated with the countermeasures contained in the Physical Security Criteria for Federal Facilities: An Interagency Security Committee Standard.
-In order to keep pace with the changing nature of the threat to Federal facilities, updates to the Design-Basis Threat are made every six months, and a full membership review of the document is conducted annually.
+In order to keep pace with the changing nature of the threats to Federal facilities, updates to the Design-Basis Threat are made every six months and a full membership review of the document is conducted annually.

 February 2013/1st Edition – Items Prohibited from Federal Facilities – An ISC Standard: (PDF, 15 pages – 344.29 KB) A standard that establishes a guideline process for detailing control of prohibited items into Federal facilities and identifies responsibilities for denying entry to those individuals who attempt to enter with such items.

-January 2012/1st Edition – Security Specialist Competencies, An ISC Guideline: (PDF, 24 pages – 1.7 MB) A guideline providing the range of core competencies federal security specialists can possess to perform their basic duties and responsibilities.
+January 2012/1st Edition – Security Specialist Competencies, An ISC Guideline: (PDF, 24 pages – 1.7 MB) A guideline providing the range of core competencies federal security specialists should possess to perform their basic duties and responsibilities.